-That nothing contained in this act (Charter) shall be construed to invalidate or to, in any manner, affect the present existing indebtedness and liabilities of the Town of Middletown, whether evidenced by bonded obligations or otherwise.
+That nothing contained in this act [Editor's note - Charter] shall be construed to invalidate or to, in any manner, affect the present existing indebtedness and liabilities of the Town of Middletown, whether evidenced by bonded obligations or otherwise.
+(1954 chapter 477).